-The AEDC is a census that helps create a snapshot of early childhood development in Australia.
+The AEDC is a census of kindergarten children that helps create a snapshot of early childhood development in Australia.
 This census takes place every 3 years with the National 2018 results, the fourth cycle, being released on 22 March 2019.

 The AEDC was first completed nationwide in 2009 and is conducted every three years.
-The AEDC provides important information to communities, governments and schools to support their planning and service provision.
+The AEDC provides important information to communities, governments and schools to support their planning, policies service design and delivery.

-The early environments and experiences children are exposed to shape their development.
-The AEDC is considered to be a measure of how well children and families are supported from conception through to school age.
+The early environments and experiences children are exposed to, shape their development.
+The AEDC nationally regarded as a strong measure of how well children and their families are supported from conception through to school age.

 Research shows that investing time, effort and resources in children’s early years, when their brains are developing rapidly, benefits children and the whole community.
 Early developmental gains support children through their school years and beyond.